richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 favoring other standards.

 For my students, I enforce a clean 'oclint' and 'goodpractice' log and a code coverage of at least 95%.
-It is open to discussion what should be the minimal code coverage limit.
+The minimal code coverage limit is open to discussion.
 Personally, I favor a 100% code coverage.
 The argumentation for an imperfect code coverage is, that if you cannot test for something, you probably should not keep those rarely triggered if-statements in.
-For my students, I allow them some leeway and test for exotic (and sometimes imaginary) things like file corruption and data races.
-They will have an incomplete code coverage for a fun reason.

 ## Who can use it?

-Already from the beginner level, one can use these techniques.
-For FLOSS development, all tools are free.
+These techniques can be used by everyone from beginning to experienced programmers.
-For closed-source development, there is a fee on using GitHub, Travis CI and Codecov.
+For FLOSS development, GitHub, Travis CI and Codecov are free, while closed-source development solicits a fee.

 ## What if I use it?